satellite-image-deep-learning/datasets/README.md

 * Host your data on [S3](https://aws.amazon.com/s3/) and metadata in a db such as [postgres](https://aws.amazon.com/rds/postgresql/)
 * For batch processing use [Batch](https://aws.amazon.com/batch/).
 GPU instances are available for [batch deep learning](https://aws.amazon.com/blogs/compute/deep-learning-on-aws-batch/) inferencing.
 See how Rastervision implement this [here](https://docs.rastervision.io/en/0.13/cloudformation.html)
 * If processing can be performed in 15 minutes or less, serverless [Lambda](https://aws.amazon.com/lambda/) functions are an attractive option owing to their ability to scale.
 Note that lambda may not be a particularly quick solution for deep learning applications, since you do not have the option to batch inference on a GPU.
 Creating a docker container with all the required dependencies can be a challenge.
 To get started read [Using container images to run PyTorch models in AWS Lambda](https://aws.amazon.com/blogs/machine-learning/using-container-images-to-run-pytorch-models-in-aws-lambda/) and for an image classification example [checkout this repo](https://github.com/aws-samples/aws-lambda-docker-serverless-inference).
 Also read [Processing satellite imagery with serverless architecture](https://aws.amazon.com/blogs/compute/processing-satellite-imagery-with-serverless-architecture/) which discusses queuing & lambda.
 Sagemaker also supports server less inference, see  [SageMaker Serverless Inference](https://docs.aws.amazon.com/sagemaker/latest/dg/serverless-endpoints.html).
 For managing a serverless infrastructure composed of multiple lambda functions use [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/index.html) and read [How to continuously deploy a FastAPI to AWS Lambda with AWS SAM](https://iwpnd.pw/articles/2020-01/deploy-fastapi-to-aws-lambda)
 * [Sagemaker](https://aws.amazon.com/sagemaker/) is an ecosystem of ML tools accessed via a hosted Jupyter environment & API.
-Read [Build GAN with PyTorch and Amazon SageMaker](https://aws.amazon.com/blogs/machine-learning/build-gan-with-pytorch-and-amazon-sagemaker/), [Run computer vision inference on large videos with Amazon SageMaker asynchronous endpoints](https://aws.amazon.com/blogs/machine-learning/run-computer-vision-inference-on-large-videos-with-amazon-sagemaker-asynchronous-endpoints/)
+Read [Build GAN with PyTorch and Amazon SageMaker](https://aws.amazon.com/blogs/machine-learning/build-gan-with-pytorch-and-amazon-sagemaker/), [Run computer vision inference on large videos with Amazon SageMaker asynchronous endpoints](https://aws.amazon.com/blogs/machine-learning/run-computer-vision-inference-on-large-videos-with-amazon-sagemaker-asynchronous-endpoints/), [Use Amazon SageMaker to Build, Train, and Deploy ML Models Using Geospatial Data](https://aws.amazon.com/blogs/aws/preview-use-amazon-sagemaker-to-build-train-and-deploy-ml-models-using-geospatial-data/)
 * [SageMaker Studio Lab](https://studiolab.sagemaker.aws/) competes with Google colab being free to use with no credit card or AWS account required
 * [Deep learning AMIs](https://aws.amazon.com/machine-learning/amis/) are EC2 instances with deep learning frameworks preinstalled.
 They do require more setup from the user than Sagemaker but in return allow access to the underlying hardware, which makes debugging issues more straightforward.
 There is a [good guide to setting up your AMI instance on the Keras blog](https://blog.keras.io/running-jupyter-notebooks-on-gpu-on-aws-a-starter-guide.html).
 Read [Deploying the SpaceNet 6 Baseline on AWS](https://medium.com/the-downlinq/deploying-the-spacenet-6-baseline-on-aws-c811ad82da1)
 * Specifically created for deep learning inferencing is [AWS Inferentia](https://aws.amazon.com/machine-learning/inferentia/)